 Our aim is to develop students’ fluency skills and build their confidence in a friendly, supportive and stimulating environment.
 Our in-house syllabus is based on the Common European Framework of Reference for Languages (CEFR) and we can accommodate all levels from Beginners (A1) to Advanced (C2).

-To enhance the language learning experience we include the Trinity College London Graded Examinations in Spoken English (GESE).
+To enhance the language learning experience we include the Trinity College London Graded Examinations in Spoken English (GESE) in the package price.
 Exam preparation is integrated into our syllabus and all students take the exam towards the end of their study holiday.
 (N.B.
 Trinity Exam is not included for students staying less than 2 weeks or on Inspiration English.)

 - Oral and written placement test to select class level and provide initial assessment for the Trinity GESE